 - A one mile loop hike along the Freeman Homestead Trail to learn about homesteading in the desert as well as modern Tucson.

-The Everglades is a unique eco-system, where freshwater and seawater collide, and a prime breeding ground for
+The Everglades is a unique eco-system, where freshwater and seawater collide.

 This 1.5 million park in the southern part of Florida is prime territory for alligators, crocodiles and also the premiere place in North America to see flamingos.
 Once popular for their feathers and eggs, they nearly disappeared, victims of hunting.
 But they are back in pink and fuschia profusion, prancing on spindly legs.